huguesrichard/Allopipe/README.md

 #### Multiple pairs <a name="multi_ams"></a>

 		cd src/
-		python multiprocess_ams.py %%PATH-TO-THE-MERGED-ANNOTATED-FILE%%.vcf %%PATH-TO-THE-PAIR-LIST%%.csv %%DIRECTION OF THE MISMATCH%%
+		python multiprocess_ams.py -n %%NAME-RUN%% %%PATH-TO-THE-MERGED-ANNOTATED-FILE%%.vcf %%PATH-TO-THE-PAIR-LIST%%.csv %%DIRECTION OF THE MISMATCH%%

 Where :\
+%%NAME-RUN%% = \
 %%PATH-TO-THE-MERGED-ANNOTATED-FILE%%.vcf = \
 %%PATH-TO-THE-PAIR-LIST%%.csv = \
 %%DIRECTION OF THE MISMATCH%% = \

+We provide a complete helper function
+		python multiprocess_ams.py --help

+>Normalisation
+>XX
+>XX
+>(see Appendix2: Normalisation)

 ### Exploring the AMS table <a name="ams_table"></a>

-After the run is complete, have look at the **output/runs/%%TEST-NAME%%/** directory that was created.
+After the run is complete, have look at the **output/runs/-n %%NAME-RUN%%/** directory that was created.
 The directory is structured as followed :
 1. the **AMS/** directory contains a subdirectory created for these run parameters specifically, the AMS value contained in a csv file.
 2. the **plots/** subdirectory